 We're planning a trip late this Fall to see Tuscany and other regions we have yet to visit.
-We'll be visiting farms and food producers, artisans and educators, and learning about the local food scene that embraces the community and heritage of the region.
+We'll be visiting farms and food producers, artisans and educators, learning about the slow food and slow travel movement that embraces the community and heritage of the region.
 It's an important movement we can all learn a great deal from - getting back to the authentic and sustainable heart of Italy - back to my heart as it turns out.

 I can't wait to tell you all about it!